bayush11/Caltech_SURF_2023/README.md

 In the PARTICLE_DETECTOR files seen, I typcially have 15 images for training and 3 images for testing.
 This is a very low amount a good number to reference is 1500 images for training and 300 images for testing.
 This also means that there will be 1500 labels in training and 300 labels in testing.

+Here is a link to a github that will allow the process to automatically get labels from google much quicker: https://github.com/theAIGuysCode/OIDv4_ToolKit.
+Using this github in the video, you can gain many labels from using variations of the line:  python3 main.py downloader --classes Apple Orange --type_csv validation --multiclasses 1.
+After cloning the github and cd'ing into this repository, using that line you can download images from google.
+In the classes portion you specifiy what classes you want to download as well as where the images will go.

 # Step 2: Training the Model

 **Enviornment: Google Collab**